BekstersLab/product-preview-card-component-main/README.md

 ### Continued development

 Further revision/work is required on flexbox.
 I struggled to get before:: and after:: pseudo-elements to work to add a margin/padding between certain elements (sale/full price and the cart icon/button text).
 Googling came up with the solution to apply display:block to the parent element.
 I tried adding this to all classes for container elements all the way up to, but not including, main but this made no difference.
-Fix: I added &nbsp; where needed which I am not happy about.
+Fix: I added multiple non-breaking spaces where needed which I am not happy about.
 I'd love to know where I've gone wrong?
 I did manage to get the pseudo-elements to work with adding content eg.

 ```css